Panieng Karntarat

-Panieng Karntarat (พะเนียง กานตรัตน์; born 1 April 1921 – 7 July 2010) was a Thai politician and retired air force officer.
+Panieng Karntarat (พะเนียง กานตรัตน์; 1 April 1921 – 7 July 2010) was a Thai politician and retired air force officer.
 He held the position of Commander-in-Chief of the Royal Thai Air Force from 1977 until his retirement on 30 September 1981 during the Cold War period.

 Education

 Panieng graduated from secondary education at Debsirin School, Flying Training School Royal Thai Air Force, Royal Air Force College Cranwell and Air Command and Staff College and Tactical Air Command, USA.
 In Thailand with Air Command and Staff Command, Royal Thai Army War College, National Defence College of Thailand in 1964.

 Career

 He received the first Royal Thai Air Force service in the year 1941, during the Pacific War in the rank of a pilot officer.
 After that, he grew up in air force, has held important positions such as the Director of Operations Directorate of Operations, Chief of the Air Staff, and the Commander-in-Chief Royal Thai Air Force on 1 October 1977.

-In addition, he is also a member of the National Legislative Assembly member, Supreme Military Court Judiciary, Deputy Minister of Defense and Minister of Defense during the government of Prem Tinsulanonda as Prime Minister.
+In addition, he was also a member of the National Legislative Assembly, Supreme Military Court Judiciary, Deputy Minister of Defense and Minister of Defense during the government of Prem Tinsulanonda as Prime Minister.